BlakeSpiers/nix-config/README.md

 # nix-config

 To update flake dependencies:
-sudo nix flake update &&
+nix flake update

-To rebuild the flake for home-desktop: sudo nixos-rebuild switch --flake .#home-desktop
+To rebuild the flake for home-desktop: nixos-rebuild switch --flake .#home-desktop --use-remote-sudo

 To do both:
-sudo nix flake update && sudo nixos-rebuild switch --flake .#home-desktop
+nix flake update && nixos-rebuild switch --flake .#home-desktop --use-remote-sudo